-As of March 31, 2024, the Company has a working capital deficit of approximately \$5.1 million, and cash of approximately \$1.8 million.
-For the three months ended March 31, 2024, the Company had a net loss of approximately \$2.6 million.
-During the three months ended March 31, 2024, the Company used approximately \$2.6 million of cash for operating activities.
+As of June 30, 2024, the Company has a working capital deficit of approximately \$7.9 million, and cash and cash equivalents of approximately \$5.8 million.
+For the six months ended June 30, 2024, the Company had a net loss of approximately \$17.3 million.
+During the six months ended June 30, 2024, the Company used approximately \$8.2 million of cash for operating activities.

-The Company cannot assure you that we will ever earn revenues sufficient to support our operations, or that we will ever be profitable.
-In order to continue our operations, we have supplemented the revenues we earned with proceeds from the sale of our equity and debt securities and proceeds from loans and bank credit lines.
+There can be no assurances that the Company will ever earn revenues sufficient to support its operations, or that it will ever be profitable.
+In order to continue its operations, the Company has supplemented the revenues it earned with proceeds from the sale of our equity and debt securities and proceeds from loans and bank credit lines.

 The Company's recurring losses and utilization of cash in its operations are indicators of going concern.
-The Company's condensed consolidated financial statements as of three months ended March 31, 2024 and 2023 have been prepared under the assumption that the Company will continue as a going concern for the next twelve months from the date the financial statements are issued.
-Management's plans and assessment of the probability that such plans will mitigate and alleviate any substantial doubt about the Company's ability to continue as a going concern is dependent upon the ability to obtain additional equity or debt financing, and attain further operating efficiency, which together represent the principal conditions that raise substantial doubt about our ability to continue as a going concern.
-The Company's condensed consolidated financial statements as of and for the three months ended March 31, 2024 and 2023 do not include any adjustments that might result from the outcome of this uncertainty.
+The Company's condensed consolidated financial statements as of June 30, 2024 and for the three and six months ended June 30, 2024 and 2023 have been prepared under the assumption that the Company will continue as a going concern for the next twelve months from the date the financial statements are issued.
+Management's plans and assessment of the probability that such plans will mitigate and alleviate any substantial doubt about the Company's ability to continue as a going concern is dependent upon the Company's ability to obtain additional equity or debt financing, and attain further operating efficiency, which is uncertain, which together represent the principal conditions that raise substantial doubt about our ability to continue as a going concern.
+The Company's condensed consolidated financial statements as of and for the three and six months ended June 30, 2024 and 2023 do not include any adjustments that might result from the outcome of this uncertainty.